-- the individual's particular background and circumstances, including training and prior relevant work experience; - the individual's role with us and the compensation paid to similar persons in the companies represented in the compensation data that we review; - the demand for individuals with the individual's specific expertise and experience at the time of hire; - performance goals and other expectations for the position; - · comparison to other executive officers within our company having similar levels of expertise and experience; and - uniqueness of industry skills.
+- the individual's particular background and circumstances, including training and prior relevant work experience; - the individual's role with us and the compensation paid to similar persons in the companies represented in the compensation data that we review; - the demand for individuals with the individual's specific expertise and experience at the time of hire; - performance goals and other expectations for the position; - comparison to other executive officers within our company having similar levels of expertise and experience; and - uniqueness of industry skills.

-Our compensation committee has also maintained a quarterly and annual performance management program, under which quarterly and annual performance goals are determined and set forth in writing at the beginning of each calendar year for the company as a whole, and each individual employee.
+Our compensation committee has also maintained a quarterly and annual performance management program, under which quarterly and annual performance goals are determined and set forth in writing at the beginning of each quarter or calendar year as necessary and appropriate for the company as a whole.
 The compensation package components and structure were proposed by management and approved by the Board of Directors at the outset of this program's formation.
 These corporate goals specify the achievement of specific scientific, medical and clinical milestones.
-The Chief Executive Officer proposes individual performance goals which are closely tied to the annual corporate goals.
-Annual goals focus on contributions which facilitate the achievement of specific corporate goals and are recognized during each quarter of the calendar year as appropriate.
-The Chief Executive Officer approves the goals proposed by our other executive officers.
-Any annual salary increases, quarterly and annual bonuses, and any annual stock option awards granted to our employees are tied to the achievement of the corporate goals, and each individual's contribution to the achievement of specific corporate goals.
+The named executive officers propose these quarterly and annual corporate performance goals to the compensation committee for its review and approval.
+Any annual salary increases, quarterly and annual bonuses, and any quarterly and annual stock option awards granted to our employees are tied to the achievement of these corporate goals, including each individual's contribution to the achievement of specific corporate goals.

-Notwithstanding the above, prior to July 2, 2012, all compensation decisions for employees, including our Chief Executive Officer, were made in the sole discretion of the Chief Executive Officer as authorized by our Board of Directors.
-Effective July 2, 2012, our compensation committee makes all compensation decisions for our executive officers.
+Notwithstanding the above, prior to July 2, 2012, each member of our Board of Directors, including those directors who are also executive officers, participated in the consideration of the compensation of our directors and executive officers.
+Effective July 2, 2012, our compensation committee, which is composed solely of independent directors, makes all compensation decisions for our executive officers.